 Harvest.
 Hot peppers are ready for harvest in 60 to 95 days after sowing.
 Pick hot peppers when they have reached full size and their mature color.
-Cut the peppers off the vine.
+Sweet peppers can be picked as soon as they reach any edible size; they can be picked and eaten green and do not have to reach mature color.
+Cut the peppers off the vine with a garden shear.
 Pulling a pepper away from the plant may cause the plant to come out of the soil.

 Storing and preserving.
 Hot peppers will keep in the refrigerator for 1 week or in a cool, dry spot for up to 2 weeks.
 Roasted and peeled hot peppers will keep in the freezer for up to 6 months.
 Pickle whole, cooked, and canned hot peppers will keep for up to 2 years.